Good to know

-The Skateboarding Footwear line of the Adidas was launched in 1990 in partnership with various skateboarders.
+The Skateboarding Footwear line of Adidas was launched in 1990 in partnership with various skateboarders.
 In the middle of the year 2000, the Three Stripes re-launched it as the Adidas Skateboarding with solid team members, which include elite skaters like Mark Gonzalez, Tim O’Connor, Lucas Puig, Mark Suciu, and Dennis Busenitz.
-The Adidas Skateboarding line draws inspiration from the impressive archive of the Adidas and re-creates it to fit as a skateboarding footwear.
+The Adidas Skateboarding line draws inspiration from the impressive archive of the Adidas and re-creates it to fit as skateboarding footwear.

 Meanwhile, Dennis Busenitz, a German professional skateboarder, was able to establish his reputation in the world of skateboarders.
 Adidas commissioned him to be part of their SB line.
-He immersed himself in the designing and conceptualizing his signature kick with the Adidas.
+He immersed himself in designing and conceptualizing his signature kick with the Adidas.
 He incorporated some elements of the Copa Mundial, which is his favorite soccer cleat, and turned it into a street-savvy pair.

 Dennis Busenitz hasn’t slowed down since he started releasing his signature kick a decade ago.
 His first signature shoe was made of a cupsole for the reason that he wanted to be different from the usual vulcanized skateboarding shoe.
 But in 2013, Busenitz and Adidas decided to release a vulcanized version.
 Aside from the altered outsole, the Adidas Busenitz Vulc is technically advanced compared to the original version.